jaw071/SGD213_Task2_RazzMaTazz/Architecture/options.md

 ### Option 1

- - architecture will consist of several unique game objects that make use of the component design pattern.
+ - Architecture will consist of several unique game objects that make use of the component design pattern.
  - The game objects will include the player, a stationary enemy, a
    patrolling enemy, and the game camera.